PauJuan/paujuan.github.io/_pages/about.md

 I am a Doctor in Water Science and Technology, with a background in environmental science and a Masters’ in environmental engineering.

-Currently I am working in the Strategic Advisory Services (SAS) Research team in the Water Management Consultancy group at Atkins, helping water companies deliver their <a href="https://www.gov.uk/government/publications/developing-the-environmental-resilience-and-flood-risk-actions-for-the-price-review-2024/water-industry-national-environment-programme-winep-methodology">WINEP</a> plans for PR24.
+Currently I am working in the Strategic Advisory Services (SAS) Research team in the Water Management Consultancy group at AtkinsRéalis, helping water companies deliver their <a href="https://www.gov.uk/government/publications/developing-the-environmental-resilience-and-flood-risk-actions-for-the-price-review-2024/water-industry-national-environment-programme-winep-methodology">WINEP</a> plans for PR24.

 My areas of expertise include water quality and wastewater process modelling, resilience, data analysis, GIS and programming.
 I am particularly interested in optimisation to support decision making in water management.